jeffpar/pcjs/blog/_posts/2023/2023-10-09-thirty-years-ago-ms-dos-600.md

   - If a disk error occurs while updating a cluster, a cross link may be created (error would be on writing to a part of the sector heap that we had not used previously)
   - When Metro Software's LaserTwin 5.0 TSR is loaded, it intercepts write operations and breaks them up into smaller writes; however, sometimes those smaller writes can end up being ZERO bytes long, which DOS correctly treats as a truncate operation.
 If that happens when the system is writing to the DoubleSpace CVF, the compressed volume will be truncated (not really a DoubleSpace bug, but a bug with severe consequences)

-I don't know if the video memory bug was ever fixed.
+I don't know if the video memory issue was ever fixed.
 Wikipedia's article on [DriveSpace](https://en.wikipedia.org/wiki/DriveSpace) (which was the new name for DoubleSpace as of MS-DOS 6.22) alludes to the problem:

 > A few computer programs, particularly games, were incompatible with DoubleSpace because they effectively bypassed the DoubleSpace driver.

-But I'm not aware of any problems with games that involved "bypassing" the driver.
-Any game-related problems were almost certainly due to DoubleSpace decompressing data directly into video memory while the video card's write and read modes differed.
+But I'm not aware of any problems that involved "bypassing" the driver.
+Any game-related problems were almost certainly due to DoubleSpace decompressing data directly into video memory when the video card's read and write modes differed.

 ## Introducing MultiConfig